 In January 2018, the Fascia Research Society partnered with Somatics Academy and Gubener Plastinate (GmbH), to embark on a new journey in fascia anatomy education with the world’s first Human Fascial Net Plastination Project.
-Directed by fascia research scientist Robert Schleip, clinical anatomist John Sharkey, professor of anatomy Carla Stecco, and director of anatomy and plastination Vladimir Chereminskiy, the project is taking place at the world-famous Body Worlds Plastinarium in Guben, Germany.
+Directed by fascia research scientist Robert Schleip, professor of anatomy Carla Stecco, and with the assistance of clinical anatomist John Sharkey, the project is taking place at the world-famous Plastinarium in Guben, Germany.
 Some of these plastinated specimens will be on display for the first time at the Fifth International Fascia Research Congress in Berlin, Germany, November 14 and 15, 2018.
 Delegates who have registered for the Congress will have access to the exhibit.

 The Human Fascial Net Plastination Project is featured in the latest issue of Massage & Bodywork magazine on pages 62-71 and 115-118.
 You can view the entire issue HERE for free in exchange for your name and email.
 Continuing updates on the project and a photo gallery will be added here in the near future.
 So stay tuned!